 - Allow your employees to share important public information directly with their social networks.

-Showing care in times of crisis goes beyond a message of encouragement or a statement in an email regarding company policy updates.
-It’s the library full of activities to help educate employees about COVID-19 along with general self-care activities that are important every day, but especially important during a health crisis.
+Showing care to employees during a crisis goes beyond a message of encouragement or a statement in an email regarding company policy updates.
+It’s the library full of activities to help educate employees along with general self-care activities that are important every day, but especially important during a health crisis like COVID-19.
 It’s also the open lines of communication between the organization, leaders and employees.
 What and how you communicate with your employees during a crisis can showcase care (or a lack thereof).

 Watch our new online training to learn more best practices to support employees with care during times of crisis: Care During Crisis – COVID-19